+Workshop 11: Baby Elephant Walk Ukulele Ensemble.
 Pick the melody or play the off-beat chunking strum to get that baby walking through the savanna.

-Workshop 10: Istanbul (not Constantinople) Ukulele Ensemble
+Workshop 12: Istanbul (not Constantinople) Ukulele Ensemble

-Level: Picking melody intermediate+, Picking a pattern under melody: Everyone
+Level: Picking melody intermediate+, Picking a pattern under melody: Everyone.

 Strumming: everyone.
 Off-beat strum, slap/pull style.
+Singing: Everyone!

+Workshop 13: Playing around with ‘chord twins’ * from James Hill’s book, Booster Uke.
 Using the chord twins (chords that have the same shape on the fret board) to boost your playing to the next level.
 Level: Everyone.

-Workshop 13: "Hot Stuff" Ukulele Ensemble
+Workshop 14: "Hot Stuff" Ukulele Ensemble

 Learn this fabulous version of Hot Stuff arranged for beginners, intermediate and advanced players.
 Channel your 'inner Rock Star!'
 Includes the riff, the strum, the vocals, the easy picking patterns.